MajaNorbjerg/Interactive-Floor/README.md

 # Interactive-Floor
-A prototype I made for my main assignment on the multimediadesign education
+A prototype I made for my main assignment on the multimediadesign education using `Godot` and `C#`.

 ## How to run the program (Windows only)
 - Go to the latest release called `Interactive-floor_mouse-only_program_Windows` (It sould be at the right side of the screen).